GoldenArkGeneralTrading/company-profile/README.md

 - **English legal name:** Golden Ark General Trading (FZC) LLC
 - **Trade name / brand:** Golden Ark Reserve

-The operating model is **physical gold sales and delivery execution for qualified investors and corporate counterparties**, executed on a **contract basis** with documented sale records.
+The operating model is **physical gold sales, allocated storage, and delivery execution for qualified investors and corporate counterparties**, executed on a **contract basis** with documented sale records.

-Operational delivery steps may involve **licensed third-party vault and logistics operators** under their procedures and terms.
+Operational execution may include **allocated gold storage with Brink’s** and **secure physical delivery through Brink’s**, subject to the applicable transaction structure, jurisdiction, and procedures.

 ---